ManoharEldhandi/ManoharEldhandi/README.md

 <h1 align="left" >About Me</h1>

-I’m a final-year student, passionate about building scalable, modular software solutions and machine learning models that solve real-world problems, I thrive at the intersection of clean code, practical innovation, and mentorship.
+I’m a recent graduate passionate about building scalable, modular software solutions and machine learning models that solve real-world problems, I thrive at the intersection of clean code, practical innovation, and mentorship.

 - I'm based in India
 - See my portfolio at [manohareldhandi.github.io/portfolio](http://manohareldhandi.github.io/portfolio/)